myc1230/Michelle-s-Viz-Portfolio/PlasticWaste.md

 ### Changes already incorporated
 These changes  got incorporated between user interviews based on a previous user's feedback (which is visible in the wireframe above):
 - I added headers and emphasis on text to cut down on the density of the text and highlight what I am trying to show.
 - I added more relative comparison to help user understand the scope of a metric.
-I improved the language of my plastic growth vs poplution growth comparsion, and added the text comparsion for plastic waste vs cruise ships.
+I improved the language of my plastic growth vs population growth comparsion, and added the text comparsion for plastic waste vs cruise ships.
 - I added some text context to the discarded section of the graph to better explain the size of the numbers.

 ### Changes to incorporate
 Below are some changes I will be making in the final story.

-_General Changes:_
+General Changes:
 - break out the text more so it is more easily readable.
 - reword my paragraphs to better explain the message.
 For example, if I show a number in the paragraph, either explain it better or have it be visible in the corresponding graphic. (ex.
 60% of what, 3% of what?)
 - add better graph titles and show clearer axis labels.
 For the year axis especially, I need to indicate the latest year of the data.

-_Introduction Section changes:_
+Introduction section changes:
 - Work on the comparision of the plastic production and population trend graph.
 The difference isn't noticable enough to show the point I'm trying to make.
 I also need to make it clear both are global comparsion between 1950 and 2020.
 - Improve the layout to make it clearer that population trend is meant to show perspective for the plastic trend.

-_Conflict/Reality Section Changes:_
+Conflict/Reality section changes:
 - Make the year of the data being examined more obvious, so user realize the transition from 70 years to 2015.
 And explain 2015 is the latest data we have along with why we are looking at 2015.
 - I will improve the plastic life cycle to more clearly show how the plastic used become plastic waste to make my point of the short useful life of most plastic.
 Right now they just appear to be two separate category rather than a part of a cycle.
 - the pie graph didn't clearly show degree of difference for the types of waste management.
 I will change it to a bar graph to more clearly indicate the high percentage of discarded waste.